Free ATM Fees

 High ATM Fees

-It used to always surprise me as a financial advisor in the Denver area how many people would proudly tell me about all of the hoops they jumped through to get a credit card with zero interest for six months, or how to get a fraction of a percentage higher interest rate on their account, only to find out they were shelling out for much worse charges like ATM fees.
+It used to always surprise me as a financial advisor in the Denver area how many people would proudly tell me about all of the hoops they jumped through to get a credit card with zero interest for six months, or how to get a fraction of a percentage higher interest rate on their savings account, only to later learn that they were shelling out for much worse charges like ATM fees.

 atm fees charges